moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 verdict, and the two guaranteed outputs stand — the methods/benchmark contribution and a measured 9σ web-gas detection with an honest halo-vs-filament decomposition.

+## E3d addendum (2026-07-04) — terminal result: bridge gas detected

+E3c's null carried the diagnosis (wrong angular scales for ACT), and the design it prescribed delivered: the galaxy-pair bridge stack (876k CMASS pairs, disc-averaged sampling, six-angle ring controls that null any circularly-symmetric halo by construction) detects inter-halo gas at **5.24σ on ACT DR6** (2.28×10⁻⁸) with Planck concurring at 19σ (2.97×10⁻⁸).
+Model A (halo-only baryons) is rejected; Model B (gas along the bridges between halos) is established at both instruments.
+The program therefore closes on a positive terminal measurement, reached by following its own negative result's diagnosis.